falkecarlsen/chwifi/README.md

 ```

 ## Dependencies
-Following lists dependencies with most recently tested version of commands appended to name
+Following lists dependencies with most recently tested version of commands appended to name:
 - `bash` `GNU bash, version 5.0.0(1)-release` required to run script
 - `sudo` `v1.8.27` required to execute priviledged commands
 - `netctl` `v1.20` or other network manager that takes arguments of the form `network_manager` `operation` `profile`